cjackson692/cjackson692.github.io/index.md

 ## References

-Please ask me directly via email!
+Please ask me directly via email, and I would be happy to provide references!